AmericanRedCross/QGIS_Training/materials_v2.8/exercise1.md

 - Turn layers on and off

 ## Section 1: Start QGIS
 1. If you have a shortcut for QGIS on your desktop, double click it to start QGIS.
 Otherwise, click Start > All Programs > QGIS Wien > QGIS Desktop(2.8.2).
     **Note:** Make sure that you open Quantum GIS Desktop, not the similarly titled Quantum GIS Browser.
     ![][desktopicon]

-You are now looking at the interface of the QGIS application.Whenever you work in QGIS Desktop, you are working with a map document.
+You are now looking at the interface of the QGIS application.
+Whenever you work in QGIS Desktop, you are working with a map document.
 This document can contain various layers, which are populated by spatial datasets.
 A saved QGIS map document has a \*.qgs file extension.

 ## Section 2: Open a .qgis File
 A map document was created for this exercise.
 You will use this file to examine some of the features of QGIS.

 1. Click Project > Open...
   ![][open]
 2. Navigate to the training folder then the 04_Exercises/Project_files folder and choose to open `Q282-PHL_Exploring_QGIS.qgs`.
 3. When `Q282-PHL_Exploring_QGIS.qgs` opens, you will see an image depicting the region with the location of various countries.
 It should look similar to the following example.
   **Note:** Your screen might show this in a different size and with the toolbars in different locations.
 If you are using a different version of QGIS, you might see a warning about project compatibility.
   ![][opened]

 ## Section 3: Setting Up Your QGIS Layout